franko/lhelper/README.md

 # Little Library Helper

-An simple utility to help you install C/C++ libraries on Windows, using MinGW and on Linux.
-Can simplify you develoment by creating separete environments that contains each libraries compiled using specific compilers or build options.
+An simple utility to help you install C/C++ libraries on Windows, using MinGW, and on Linux.
+Can simplify you develoment by creating separate environments that contains a collection of libraries compiled using specific compilers or build options.
 Seamlessly change library environment and start compile your project using you favorite build system.

 Little Library Helper works by creating a library environment first.
 The command is: